 - 4 1/2 ounces bittersweet chocolate, finely chopped

-- 2 tablespoons (1 ounce) unsalted butter, diced
+- 2 Tbsp (1 ounce) unsalted butter, cubed

-- 2 tablespoons espresso or very strong coffee (I used decaf espresso from a local Starbucks)
+- 2 Tbsp espresso or very strong coffee (I used decaf espresso from a local Starbucks)

 - 3 large eggs, separated*

-1 Whip the cream to soft peaks, then refrigerate.
+1 Whip the cream: Whip the heavy whipping cream to soft peaks, then chill.

-3 Once the melted chocolate has cooled slightly, whip the egg whites in a medium bowl until they are foamy and beginning to hold a shape.
-Sprinkle in the sugar and beat until soft peaks form.
+3 Whip egg whites: Once you've taken the chocolate mixture off the heat and it has started to cool, whip the egg whites until they are foamy and beginning to hold a shape.
+Sprinkle in the sugar and whip until the egg whites form stiff peaks.

-5 Spoon or pipe the mousse into a serving bowl or individual dishes.
+6 Spoon into serving dishes, chill: Spoon or pipe the mousse into a serving dishes.
 If you wish, layer in fresh raspberries and whipped cream.
-Refrigerate for at least 8 hours.
-(The mousse can be refrigerated for up to a day.)
+Chill in the refrigerator for 8 to 24 hours.